coldshrine/study-notes/talks/8-lines-of-code.md

 Make your tools redundant.
 Can I change my problem to avoid having that?

 You should feel pain while passing tons of dependencies across many levels, tools hide problems.
 They mask problems.

+> If you need to add stuff to your IDE you are probably on the wrong path.

+A good system shouldn't need a tool.

+When we talk about simplicity, we are also talking about tools.